guettli/programming-guidelines/README.rst

 every action should be known to at least two people.
 In practice this means: The next time Bob won't do it.
 It needs to be done by someone else.

-If you think "that's not my job, that's the job of the team leader" now, then I think it is time stop acting like a dumb sleeping sheep.
+If you read above sentences and think "that's not my job, that's the job of the team leader", then I think it is time stop acting like a dumb sleeping sheep.
 Get resonsible.
 React relaxed if nobody is listening or understanding your concerns.
 "The Best Path to Long-Term Change Is Slow, Simple and Boring."